 4. Empirical evidence [25 points]

-a.
-Summarize the empirical evidence for this treatment

-b.
-What are the overall outcomes and how well the treatment works c.
-Describe follow up effectiveness and how long the treatment seems to last a.
-State what you have found with this treatment for this problem
+- a.
+Summarize the empirical evidence for this treatment - b.
+What are the overall outcomes and how well the treatment works - c.
+Describe follow up effectiveness and how long the treatment seems to last

 5. Conclusion [20 points]